Marshmallow Root Helps Dog Bladder Challenges

 A holistic vet who practices Traditional Chinese Veterinary Medicine (TCVM) may recommend a supplement containing marshmallow root in addition to traditional treatment.

-What is Marshmallow Root?
+What Is Marshmallow Root?

 The Greek name for marshmallow root is Althea, which means “to heal.”